BLCM/OpenBLCMM/README.md

 - Feedback to user when extracting/verifying sqlite (that whole Thing might just get moved over into the launcher anyway, but we'll see)
 - Check diskspace prior to sqlite extraction
+- "No results found" when refs doesn't return anything, in OE
 - Get a real Markdown renderer for the Changelog window?
+- Figure out what the proper default-file-open location should be for the various cases, and make sure we're handling those properly.
+- I don't think any settings actually require app restarts; maybe at least hide that stuff, for now?
+- Try to trigger out-of-memory and make sure that the reporting for that works well enough (and that the messages there make sense).
+Also maybe provide a clickable button/link to the Github Issues page.
+  - Maybe add that into the crash report window in general, yeah?
+Check `MyExceptionHandler` in `Startup.java`
 - Doublecheck username suppression in logs:
   - INI files
   - "installation can be found"